dreamxyp/eth-hot-wallet/README.md

 - Homepage container - all the actions related to keystore, including manipulation and usage.

-- Header container - all the activities related to network communication / web3 API.
+- Header container - all the activities related to network communication / webu API.

 - SendTo container - state and actions related to sendTo modal, actual checks and sending is happening in header container.